awsdocs/amazon-application-discovery-user-guide/doc_source/troubleshooting.md

   Ensure that your servers are running so that your agents can collect and send data to AWS Application Discovery Service\.

-### You have Insufficient Permissions to Access Amazon S3, Amazon Kinesis Data Firehose, or AWS Glue<a name="insufficient-permissions"></a>
+### You have insufficient permissions to access Amazon S3, Amazon Kinesis Data Firehose, or AWS Glue<a name="insufficient-permissions"></a>

-If you are using AWS Organizations, and initialization for Data Exploration in Amazon Athena fails, it can be because you don’t have permissions to access Amazon S3, Amazon Kinesis Data Firehose, Athena or AWS Glue\.
+If you are using AWS Organizations, and initialization for data exploration in Amazon Athena fails, it can be because you don’t have permissions to access Amazon S3, Amazon Kinesis Data Firehose, Athena or AWS Glue\.

 You will need an IAM user with administrator permissions to grant you access to these services\.
 An administrator can use their account to grant this access\.
 See [AWS managed policies for AWS Application Discovery Service](security-iam-awsmanpol.md)\.

-To ensure that Data Exploration in Amazon Athena works correctly, do not modify or delete the AWS resources created by Data Exploration in Amazon Athena including the Amazon S3 bucket, Amazon Kinesis Data Firehose Streams, and AWS Glue Data Catalog\.
+To ensure that data exploration in Amazon Athena works correctly, do not modify or delete the AWS resources created by data exploration in Amazon Athena including the Amazon S3 bucket, Amazon Kinesis Data Firehose Streams, and AWS Glue Data Catalog\.
 If you accidentally delete or modify these resources, please stop and start Data Exploration and it will automatically create these resources again\.
-If you delete the Amazon S3 bucket created by Data Exploration, you may lose the data that was collected in the bucket\.
+If you delete the Amazon S3 bucket created by data exploration, you may lose the data that was collected in the bucket\.

-## Troubleshooting Failed Import Records<a name="troubleshooting-import-failed-records"></a>
+## Troubleshooting failed import records<a name="troubleshooting-import-failed-records"></a>

 Migration Hub import allows you to import details of your on\-premises environment directly into Migration Hub without using the Discovery Connector or Discovery Agent\.
 This gives you the option to perform migration assessment and planning directly from your imported data\.
 You can also group your devices as applications and track their migration status\.